 During the first 24 hours, clients must keep their lash lifts dry.
 This means no swimming, showers, heavy exercise, sauna visits, etc. Help them understand just how important a day of dryness is for the longevity and effect of their lash lift, so they’ll be extra motivated to follow your instructions.

-2. Don’t Touch Them
+2. Don’t Touch the Lashes

 3. Use a Clean Spoolie

-Instruct clients to buy a clean spoolie and use it to brush their lashes every day.
+Instruct your clients to buy a clean spoolie and use it to brush their lashes every day.
 Have one on hand to demonstrate how it keeps lashes fluffy and separated without interfering with the curl.
 Dirty spoolies won’t do their lash lift justice; more importantly, it’s simply not hygienic.

 4. Avoid Waterproof Eye Makeup